Lüleburgaz: Economy

 The economy of Lüleburgaz is mainly based on the industrial sector and agriculture.
 There are various factories around the city.

 Pharmaceutical industry

 Pharmaceutical companies such as Sanofi-Aventis, Deva Holding A.S. and Zentiva have their main manufacturers within the urban area of Lüleburgaz.

 Agriculture

 Crops widely grown around Lüleburgaz include wheat, corn and sunflowers, with the latter being one of the symbols of the city.
 Trakya Birlik, with its headquarters in the city, is one of Turkey's main sunflower oil producers.

 Glass production

-Şişecam, Turkey's leading glass producer, has a factory in Lüleburgaz. as does its East Thracian division Trakya Cam.
+Şişecam, Turkey's leading glass producer, has a factory in Lüleburgaz, as does its East Thracian division Trakya Cam (Thrace Glass).

 Sport

 Founded in 2007, the women's football club, Düvenciler Lisesispor, played in the Turkish Women's First Football League after promotion from the Second League.
 In 2011 the team changed its name to Lüleburgaz 39 Spor and its colours from yellow-black to red-green.
 The club ended its participation in the league in the 2013-14 season.